 It’s getting to be that time of year-you know what time I’m talking about-wedding season!
 This year my step-sister is getting married so I get to have my own little part of the hysteria.
 You see, my husband and I were married during his two weeks of leave from a year-long deployment to Afghanistan.
 The dates of his leave kept changing and we ended up eloping just the two of us.
 While I wouldn’t change it for the world I did miss out on the “big” wedding fun.
 I’ve been excited to help my step-sister DIY her wedding and I’ll be sharing my DIY wedding shower next month.
-Anywho…the point of all this was that I was recently given the opportunity to test drive some of David Tutera Bridal‘s new wedding craft line.
-Uhh-hello, can we say awesome?
-I love his show!
-Let me tell you-when I received my box of goodies it did not disappoint…the bling level was amazing!
+Anywho…the point of all this was that I have been playing with wedding ideas lately and went to the craft store to pick up supplies and saw David Tutera’s new wedding line.
+I decided to test some of it out!

 The first thing I did was to add the finishing touch to my step-sister’s bouquet I had recently created to match her lily and peacock feather theme.
 The David Tutera Bouquet Wrap was too easy to attach-adjustable velcro lets you adjust the wrap to the perfect dimensions of your bouquet.
 It’s gorgeous, right?